antistatique/drupal-bamboo-twig/README.md

 ## Similar modules

-From the first sight, Bamboo Twig offers similar functionality to the following modules, although Bamboo Twig will normalize the way you use twig in your Drupal project, thus reducing the need to install a bunch of extra modules.
+At first sight, Bamboo Twig offers similar functionality to the following modules, although Bamboo Twig will normalize the way you use twig in your Drupal project, thus reducing the need to install a bunch of extra modules.

-Plus, it adds a lots of functionality, ensures stability with tests, includes automated quality control and is totally open to contribute through [Github](https://github.com/antistatique/drupal-bamboo-twig).
+Plus, it adds a lots of functionalities, ensures stability with tests, includes automated quality control and is totally open to contribution via [Github](https://github.com/antistatique/drupal-bamboo-twig) or [Drupal Issue Queue](https://www.drupal.org/project/issues/bamboo_twig).

-Finally, Bamboo Twig uses all the best practices of Drupal 8 to ensure compatibility with Drupal 9.
+Finally, Bamboo Twig follows all the best practices of Drupal 8 to ensure compatibility with Drupal 9.

   - Only expose a set of Renderer functions & filters [Twig Tweak](https://www.drupal.org/project/twig_tweak).